-If you are in Cairo, you’ve got to try the street food at least once.
-This is the food that is eaten by locals in Cairo every day, so you are guaranteed high-quality ingredients and a truly authentic taste of the city.
-Street food in Cairo is also great for those travelling on a budget and vegetarians can also enjoy their fair share of Egyptian street food, as many of the delicacies are traditionally vegetarian.
-Here’s a list of delicacies you should try whilst you’re in town.
+If you’re in Cairo, you have to try the street food at least once.
+It’s eaten by locals every day, so you are guaranteed high-quality ingredients and an authentic taste of the city.
+It’s also great for those travelling on a budget, and many of the dishes are vegetarian-friendly.
+Here’s a list of street-food delicacies you should try while you’re in Cairo.

-If there is any dish that could be considered Egypt’s national dish, it’s fuul.
-Fuul is made of cooked fava beans, combined with a lot of different Egyptian spices and traditionally served in a pitta bread.
-You can also have an egg added to it for more richness.
-Locals typically eat fuul for breakfast, as it is a hearty dish that is protein-rich and can fill you up for the whole day.
-Egyptians traditionally eat fuul in combination with taameya, an Egyptian kind of falafel with fava beans, so you can find those two at nearly every street vendor in Cairo.
-Felfela, in Cairo’s Sharia Hoda Shaarawi Street, for example, does a delicious fuul for only a few Egyptian pounds.
-If you are willing to enjoy this slightly heavy breakfast option, you will be sure to have a truly authentic dining experience.
+If one meal can be considered the national dish of Egypt, it’s foul medames.
+It’s made with cooked fava beans, combined with various Egyptian spices and traditionally served in pitta bread.
+You can also have an egg added for more richness.
+Locals typically eat foul medames for breakfast, as it’s a hearty, protein-rich dish that can fill you up for the day.
+Egyptians traditionally eat it with taameya, an Egyptian falafel made of fava beans – and you can find these two at almost every street vendor in the city.
+Hungry to try some?
+Felfela, on Sharia Hoda Shaarawi Street, makes a delicious foul medames.

-Koshary is a uniquely Egyptian dish that is made of a mixture of rice, macaroni or spaghetti, lentils and chickpeas, covered with a spicy tomato sauce.
-Some places also let you add some vinegar sauce to your koshary for additional flavor.
-It’s sometimes considered the poor man’s meal because it’s very filling but also inexpensive at the same time, making koshary extremely popular with all Egyptians today.
-There are a number of famous koshary shops that usually come with the same name; however, Sayed Hanafi in downtown Cairo serves one of the most delicious koshary all over the city.
-As one of Egypt’s most traditional street foods, koshary is an authentic dish that every visitor should at least try once.
+Kushari is a uniquely Egyptian dish made with a mixture of rice, macaroni or spaghetti, lentils and chickpeas, covered with a spicy tomato sauce.
+Some places also add vinegar for an added kick.
+It’s sometimes considered the poor man’s meal because it’s very filling and inexpensive.
+There are a number of famous kushari shops; however, Sayed Hanafi in downtown Cairo serves one of the most delicious kushari anywhere in the city.

-Taameya, which is an Egyptian falafel made with fava beans instead of chickpeas, is a common breakfast food all over Egypt; however, you can find it served at all times of the day.
+Taameya, an Egyptian falafel made with fava beans instead of chickpeas, is a common breakfast across Egypt; however, you can find it served at all times of the day.
 The dish, which is quite filling, is said to have been invented by the Copts as an alternative food to eat during Ramadan.
-Nowadays, the falafel or taameya is enjoyed all over the Middle East, but Egypt is the actual birthplace of those delicious fried treats.
+Nowadays, it’s enjoyed all over the Middle East.

-Kofta kebabs is the street food version of Egyptian kofta, which are either lamb or goat meatballs.
-The kofta can be found on their own in most of the cafes and restaurants in Cairo.
-Kofta kebabs, which is also either minced lamb or minced goat mixed with onion and spices, are put on metal skewers before being grilled.
-This makes it an absolutely perfect street food snack as the skewers can be picked up from one of the numerous street vendors and eaten straight away.
+Kofta kebabs are the street-food version of Egyptian kofta, which are lamb or goat meatballs.
+Kofta kebabs – minced lamb or goat mixed with onion and spices – are put on metal skewers before being grilled.
+This makes it a perfect street-food snack as the skewers can be picked up and eaten straight away.

-Hawawshi is an Egyptian dish that is similar to the Turkish lahmacun pizza.
-Hawawshi is made of cooked minced meat, onions and chillies, which are then put between two layers of Arabic bread dough.
-The sandwich is then roasted in a wooden oven and sliced into crusty slices to facilitate eating when being served as street food.
-Hawawshi may also be served in sit-down Egyptian restaurants, where it is then served as a whole.
+Hawawshi is an Egyptian dish similar to the Turkish lahmacun.
+It is made with cooked minced meat, onions and chillies, which are then put between two layers of dough and roasted in a wooden oven and sliced into crusty bites.
+It may also be served in sit-down restaurants, where it comes whole.